A contemplative study of the two great texts of Classical Yoga — the Yoga Sutra and the Bhagavad Gita — with philosopher and teacher Matthew Krepps.

 A 10-part introductory course on the Yoga Sutras of Patanjali — one of yoga's most foundational teachings.
 Led step by step through the core ideas of Classical Yoga, each lesson breaks down key concepts in accessible language, helping you understand what yoga truly means and how to begin integrating it into your daily life.

-New episodes release weekly.
+New lessons release weekly.
 Those who enroll now begin at the beginning, with each new lesson arriving in sequence — creating a rhythm of study rather than a library to consume.

 The transformational teaching of the Bhagavad Gita begins at the moment when Arjuna — a trained warrior prince — finds himself unable to act.
 His experience is not distant or symbolic.
 We find ourselves in the same situation whenever we know what we should do, but cannot bring ourselves to do it.

-This course enters that moment with Arjuna and follows the teaching of Krishna through six weeks of contemplative study — exploring what it means to act, to surrender, and to live with integrity.
+This course enters that moment with Arjuna and follows the teaching of Krishna through eight weeks of contemplative study — exploring what it means to act, to surrender, and to live with integrity.

 All sales are final.
 No refunds. — Access the free opening lesson before enrolling →